Run and review evaluations

 • Semantic Similarity: Verifies that the agent’s response is semantically similar to the expected output.

-For detailed information about these checks, including examples and how they work, see Assigning checks to tests.
+For detailed information about these checks, including examples and how they work, see Understand metrics, failure categories and tags.

 Tip